starlightcrafted/docker-postal/README.md

 ### Ports
 Port mappings may change (as they have in the past).
 If SMTP/HTTP(s) is not working, verify that the mapped ports are correct.

+### Anti-Spam / Antivirus
+The initial design for the container was to be simple, minimal, and customizable, so Spamassassin and ClamAV are not included by default.
+Feel free to fork and add to the Dockerfile (though you must set docker-compose.yml to build from Dockerfile and not pull an image), or add them by linking additional containers